LevonMam/xo/README.md

 * Java 1.8 or higher you can download from [here](https://java.com/ru/download/)
 * Maven 3.6.2 you can download from [here](https://maven.apache.org/download.cgi), instruction how to install maven, you can see [here](http://www.apache-maven.ru/install.html).

+## How to run

+1. Clone the repository.